 The SFID team publishes two primary databases—one for states and one for over 12,000 individual school districts—along with accompanying reports and resources using and presenting these data.
 All SFID products are freely available to download, and are designed for use not only by researchers, but also by parents, policymakers, journalists, educators, and the general public.

-Our annual research report—currently in its fifth edition—presents a national summary of state K-12 finance systems in the United States.
+Our annual research report—currently in its sixth edition—presents a national summary of state K-12 finance systems in the United States.

 One-page summaries of the K-12 school finance systems of all 50 states and D.C., which accompany the annual report.

 Customizable online visualizations of key measures from our datasets for your state or district.